effector/patronum/variant/readme.md

 ---

-Skip the `filter` to use the source data as a filter value:
+Skip the `key` to use the source data as a key value:

 ```js
 const $move = createStore("left");